Council and Committee Guidelines, Charges and Descriptions

 Membership Council

-Charge: The council shall oversee five committees; Member Outreach, International, Fellowship Match and Industry Relations to plan and implement all member activities of the Association.
+Charge: The council shall oversee seven committees (Diversity Advisory Board, Humanitarian, Industry Relations, International, Member Outreach, Women in Arthroplasty and Young Arthroplasty Group Committees) to plan and implement all member activities of the Association.

-Composition: The Membership Council will have seven members consisting of the Council Chair, Vice Chair, Member Outreach, International, Fellowship Match and Industry Relations chairs.
+Composition: The Membership Council will have eight members consisting of the council chair and chairs of the seven committees.

 Diversity Advisory Board (DAB)